Home sales are soaring from coast to coast. If you haven’t looked at the market recently, you’re in for a major shock.

 Then you’ll have to verify your ownership.
 Now it’s time to start crafting a more accurate Zestimate.
 In one step, you’ll improve your chances of finding great buyers.

 A bright new paint job can breathe new life into your home.
 Honestly, it’s funny how much a single color change can accomplish.

 For instance, painting your walls white can make the room seem bigger.
 When potential buyers tour your home, they could imagine setting up their items on the wall more easily.
 (If you have, say, red walls, that’s pretty distinctive.
 It might not impress potential buyers who wouldn’t want something so specific in their home.)

 This is why 63% of realtors recommend repainting your home’s interior, the National Association of Realtor’s 2021 Profile of Home Staging says.
 And you don’t have to break the bank to do it.
 In fact, you could buy a gallon of one-coat coverage paint for about $40, depending on the brand you choose.

 Just remember that you’re putting yourself at a good amount of risk whenever you spearhead a DIY project.
 For example, a simple mistake could cripple your efforts to improve your assets.
 If you aren’t careful, you could mess up and actually hurt your home’s resale value.

 When it comes to home improvement projects, it’s best to hire out someone who knows what they’re doing.
 But where do you start finding the right people for your job?
 Simple.
 Just download Angi.

 It’s an easy-to-use app that puts everything you need to tackle projects right in the palm of your hand.
 The app connects you with professionals who can help out in home renovations.
-Whether you need an AC tuneup or routine maintenance, like lawn care, Angi has the professionals you need to contact.
+Whether you need an AC tuneup or routine maintenance, like lawn care, our sponsor Angi has the professionals you need to contact.